ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/system/SystemExecute.md

 Executes a system process/command on the underlying OS.

+Returns a struct with the following keys:

+ {
+ output : [ the command output ]
+ error : [ any errors emitted by the command ] timeout : [ boolean value as to whether a timeout was reached ] terminated : [ boolean value as to whether the process was terminated ] pid : the PID of the process
+ }

 ## Method Signature

 ```
 SystemExecute(name=[string], arguments=[any], timeout=[long], terminateOnTimeout=[boolean], directory=[string], output=[string], error=[string])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|